 If you own a business in the Ontario area or anywhere in Canada, you probably already know that professional liability insurance is something that is absolutely necessary.
 Regardless of how cautious or careful you are, there is always a chance that mistakes could occur and that is where professional liability insurance comes in handy.
-While the law might not require this type of insurance, it would be a huge mistake for anyone to go into business without it.
+While the law might not require this type of insurance, it would be a huge mistake for anyone to go into business without it as many different professionals require professional liability insurance.
 With that being said, you need to know that there are a variety of factors that can determine what you will pay for professional liability insurance.
 Below, you will discover some of the factors that can determine your cost for professional liability insurance.

 The Size Of Your Company And Employees